own-2023/blockchain-service/README.md

-It's a blockchain service created using Nestjs and connects to the blockchain of a locally running Ganache Ethereum node using the web3.js library.
+Blockchain service created using Nestjs and connects to the blockchain of a locally running Ganache Ethereum node using the web3.js library.
 Additionally, images intended for storage are stored here in a decentralized manner using the IPFS (InterPlanetary File System) protocol without any fees, and it integrates with the blockchain service.

 # Requirements